fperez/fperez.org-src/code/indefero_dreamhost.rst

  Sharing Git repositories on Dreamhost with InDefero
 =====================================================

-This is a set of notes on how to install the InDefero_ project management system on a shared host like Dreamhost.
+This document explains how to install the InDefero_ project management system on a shared host like Dreamhost.
 They should also be useful for any other self-contained deployment with minor adjustments, as I've tried to explain in detail a number of points that weren't too clear in the original documentation.
+While these notes focus on Git, InDefero also supports Mercurial and SVN backends; the installation part of this document may still be useful to you even if you intend to use either of those backends.

 I wanted to have a way of hosting my own Git repositories and projects for collaboration with colleagues.
 While I already use github_ for open source projects, I wanted an easy solution for private collaboration.
-For this type of work (writing a paper or grant proposal together) I don't need all the bells and whistles of Github, my requirements are pretty simple:
+For this type of work I don't need all the bells and whistles of Github, my requirements are pretty simple:

 * Hosting multiple git repositories.
 * Open source code I can run on my own server.
 * The ability to add users and have different users on different projects, without needing to give each user a real shell account on the server.
-* *Basic* code management features: source viewing, change log and commits.
+* Basic code management features: source viewing, change log and commits.
 * A few project documentation and ticket managemet features are welcome, but not a deal breaker.